PostHog/posthog.com/contents/handbook/people/team-structure/infrastructure.md

 ## Customer

-- Other Small Teams in making sure they have the tools they need to build
+- Other Small Teams in making sure they have the tools (databases, queues, etc) and the ability to deploy effortlessly that they need to build
-- End users (Teams building products and using Posthog for Product Analytics)
+- End users (Both cloud and on-prem teams)
-- Single tenant customers such as VPC deployment users

 ## Output metrics